magnusja/gpufan/README.md

 ## What is special about it?

-The only thing you have to do is select a GPU where you want the more aggressive fan speed.
-This could be for instance right before you start your Deep Learning pipeline.
-When the python interpreter exits, the fan speed regulation is automatically given back to the nvidia driver.
+You only have to add two to three lines to your main Deep Learning python script and then the fan speed is adjusted to keep GPU temperature at max 80° Celsius.
+When you Deep Learning pipeline exists, the control of the fann speed is automatically given back to the nvidia driver.
+Hence, fan speed is significantly reduced when finished to reduce noise.

 # How to use it?